-Budgeted cost: £88,947
+Budgeted cost: £20, 864

 Activity Evidence that supports this approach Challenge number(s) addressed Breakfast club places for disadvantaged children and children with poor attendance.
-Gov guidance Breakfast Clubs Programme 2021-2023 states that 'the evidence shows that providing a healthy school breakfast at the start of the school day can contribute to improved readiness to learn, increased concentration, and improved wellbeing and behaviour.'
-From past experience in our school, providing some children with breakfast club places has improved their attendance.
-3, 6 Pastoral team Many of our disadvantaged children have high emotional need, which may not have been identified out of school and can sometimes result in poor learning behaviours in school, which need specialist support.
+Cool Milk Gov guidance Breakfast Clubs Programme 2021-2023 states that 'the evidence shows that providing a healthy school breakfast at the start of the school day can contribute to improved readiness to learn, increased concentration, and improved wellbeing and behaviour.'
+3, 5 From past experience in our school, providing some children with breakfast club places has improved their attendance.
+Pastoral team Many of our disadvantaged children have high emotional need, which may not have been identified out of school and can sometimes result in poor learning behaviours in school, which need specialist support.
 From our own experience in school, having good communication with families improves their attendance and learning in school.
-3, 6, 1, 2, 7, 4

-Visitors, trips and other experiences to be planned throughout the curriculum to enhance children's cultural capital Many of our disadvantaged children do not have the experiences which will help with social mobility and Ofsted have identified this as a key area in their judgements of schools' effectiveness.
+1, 2, 3, 4, 5, 6 Visitors, trips and other experiences to be planned throughout the curriculum to enhance children's cultural capital and improve tier 2 vocabulary Many of our disadvantaged children do not have the experiences which will help with social mobility and Ofsted have identified this as a key area in their judgements of schools' effectiveness.
 The Sutton Trust recommends that schools' pupil premium money could be used for enrichment vouchers to offer middle class experiences to those who actually need them most.
-Creating Cultural Capital (2015) 5 ELSA one to one support, Lego therapy, social groups and Circle of Friends Many of our disadvantaged children have high emotional need - having ELSA support provided them with emotional and pastoral support, on top of the academic support they receive in class or through TA interventions.
-3, 6 Places for disadvantaged Many of our disadvantaged children do not have the experiences which will help with social mobility and 5 children in after school clubs Ofsted have identified this as a key area in their judgements of schools' effectiveness.
+Creating Cultural Capital (2015) 4, 1 ELSA one to one support, Lego therapy, social groups and Circle of Friends Many of our disadvantaged children have high emotional need - having ELSA support provided them with emotional and pastoral support, on top 3, 5 of the academic support they receive in class or through TA interventions.
+Places for disadvantaged children in after school clubs Many of our disadvantaged children do not have the experiences which will help with social mobility and Ofsted have identified this as a key area in their judgements of schools' effectiveness.
 The Sutton Trust recommends that schools' pupil premium money could be used for enrichment vouchers to offer middle class experiences to those who actually need them most.
-Creating Cultural Capital (2015) Inclusion meetings with pastoral team As a large school, weekly meetings have ensured that the high level of needs of our children is understood by the wider pastoral team and this is something we want to continue.
-6 Attendance officer Having an attendance officer develop strong relationships with the children and families has seen improvements in the attendance of individual children, which we want to continue.
-3 Parental engagement - open evenings, engage and express events, newsletter and improved lines of communication EEF - Parental engagement has a positive impact on average of 4 months additional progress 1, 2, 4, 7

-All children in need of a laptop to be provided with one for home learning Providing devices throughout lockdown had a positive impact on the levels of engagement from our families at home.
-8 School Nurse Having a school nurse available to meet with parents in school previously, has helped to raise the attendance of some children.
-3
+Creating Cultural Capital (2015) 5 Inclusion meetings with pastoral team As a large school, weekly meetings have ensured that the high level of needs of our children is understood by the wider pastoral team and this is something we want to continue.
+5 Attendance officer Having an attendance officer develop strong relationships with the children and families has seen improvements in the attendance of individual children, which we want to continue.
+3 Parental engagement - open evenings, engage and express events, newsletter and improved lines of communication EEF - Parental engagement has a positive impact on average of 4 months additional progress 1, 2, 4, 6 School Nurse Having a school nurse available to meet with parents in school previously, has helped to raise the attendance of some children.
+3 All children in need of a laptop to be provided with one for home learning Providing devices throughout lockdown had a positive impact on the levels of engagement from our families at home.
+7